Estimated reading time: 6 minutes

 Q. I have no experience with GIS.
 Does that matter?

-A. No previous Geographical Information Systems knowledge needed
+A. No previous Geographical Information Systems or Quntum GIS knowledge needed

 Q. I am worried that this course will be like many other technical courses – abstract and hard to follow.

-A. All exercises are deliberately based on the type of practical every-day GIS problems that I encounter day-to-day in my GIS consultancy.
-All my GIS for Beginners courses use datasets covering the same area – Yarmouth in Massachusetts.
+A. All exercises are deliberately based on the type of practical GIS problems that I encounter day-to-day in my GIS consultancy.
+All my QGIS for Beginners courses use datasets covering the same area – Yarmouth in Massachusetts.
 That means you get to understand how the value and usefulness of maps over an area increases as more maps are added.
-Download the dataset and follow-along with the videos.
+Download the datasets and follow-along with the videos.

 Q. What Work Materials are there to support the teachings?

-A. A 55 page Text with screen captures and explanations to compliment the videos, and a zip file containing the same datasets I use in the videos.
+A. Two QGIS tutorial pdf eBooks totalling 181 pages with annotated screen captures and explanations to compliment the videos, and zip files containing the same datasets I use in the videos.

 Q. Do I need to purchase software to do this course?

-Q. I want to buy this course today, but I don’t have time to do the course right now.
-How long do I have access to the course for?
+Q. I want to buy this Quantum GIS course today, but I don’t have time to do the course right now.
+How long do I have access to it for?

 A. You have Unlimited Lifetime Access to the course (including future upgrades)

-Q. What if I decide this course is not for me.
+Q. What if I decide this QGIS tutorial is not for me.

 A. I offer an unconditional, no-questions-asked full 30-day money-back guarantee!